 • Intersperse text with visuals.

-To sum up, start the content-creation process by goal setting.
-Try to align your business goals with searcher intent.
+To sum up, start the content-creation process with goal setting.
+Try to align your business goals with search intent.
 Next, analyze the content that already exists on the web.
 Then, proceed with keyword research to figure out what to write about.
 Last, start writing content, keeping best practices in view.

 Once you practice our four-step strategy again and again, you should be a pro in writing website content.
 Don’t forget to share the challenges you faced, in the comments section.